spesenti/ACT350/Markov Chain/simulating-MC.md

 **Question:** What do you observe?

 We see numerically that the rows of the transition matrices always add up to 1.
-Further, we observe that the transition matrix after 10 days and after 50 days are numerically equal.
+Further, we observe that the transition matrix for 10 days and for 50 days are numerically equal.
 Let *t* = 0 correspond to the induction day and *t* = 1 to the first day of lectures.
 Then we have that, if the student was late at the induction day, he will be late at the end of the semester with probability 0.3636364, independent of